dream art by Elizabeth Honer

 However: sketching, collaging, searching out images, taking pictures, etc., is itself the needed dialogue with the unconscious.
 The most generative work will likely come through the time spent personally cultivating the image.

-The facilitators will not be using AI generated images, and encourage participants to use more human, tactile and personal methods of engaging with dreams imagery
+The facilitators will not be using AI generated images, and encourage participants to use human, tactile, embodied and personal methods of engaging with dream imagery artistically

 Application